geeksforsocialchange/gfsc-v3/content/blog/2020/manchester-community-histories-urban-regeneration/index.md

 Upon entering the pub, I was greeted by the sight of former residents grouped around tables, sipping cups of tea and sharing stories.
 Others were huddled around a long table covered with historical maps, each taking the opportunity to point out cherished sites long since destroyed and built over.

-{{<image-with-caption "pic1.jpg" "Event participants gather around historical maps of the Greenheys area.
-Photo credit: Jenna Bowyer."
-"Event participants gather around historical maps of the Greenheys area.
+{{<image-with-caption/start "pic1.jpg" "Event participants gather around historical maps of the Greenheys area.
 Photo credit: Jenna Bowyer." "frame">}}
+Event participants gather around historical maps of the Greenheys area.
+Photo credit: Jenna Bowyer.
+{{<image-with-caption/end>}}

 As a researcher at the University of Manchester, I was fascinated to trace the contours of the bustling multi-ethnic working-class communities that had once occupied the streets immediately behind the South Campus in what is now known as Manchester Science Park.
 My own research over the past year has focused on the historic battles waged by residents of that neighborhood as well as nearby Moss Side to stop the bulldozers from moving in during the late 1960s and early 1970s.

-{{<image-with-caption "pic2.jpg" "Historical map of Moss Side East Ward.
-Photo credit: Kerry Pimblott."
-"Historical map of Moss Side East Ward.
+{{<image-with-caption/start "pic2.jpg" "Historical map of Moss Side East Ward.
 Photo credit: Kerry Pimblott." "frame">}}
+Historical map of Moss Side East Ward.
+Photo credit: Kerry Pimblott.
+{{<image-with-caption/end>}}

 After WWII, more than half of the city’s housing stock was deemed ‘unfit for human habitation’ and in dire need of redevelopment.
 The Victorian terraces of Moss Side, Hulme, and Greenheys emerged as a key focal point with city authorities announcing plans for large-scale ‘slum clearance’ in 1967.[^slums] It is important to recognise that these neighbourhoods had served as an important ‘gateway’ for migrant workers beginning with the Irish during the late nineteenth century and followed by early African seamen as well as subsequent postwar ‘New Commonwealth’ migrants from the Caribbean and Indian subcontinent.[^migrant] By the mid 1960s, 60% of all Caribbean migrants to Manchester lived in Moss Side – a spatial configuration reinforced by extended kinship networks and unchecked discrimination in the housing and banking sectors.